Pluteus cervinus Fawn Pluteus Shipley Country Park,

 1-3 cm deep purple with lighter pinkish hairy margin.
 In small

 groups on dead tree.
-Awaiting identification
+Not identified

 Entoloma (possibly), Attenborough Nature Reserve, Nottinghamshire